Jhgomez/StudyNotes/java/performance.md

 JFR collects information about the events in a Java Virtual Machine (JVM) during the execution of a Java application.
 JFR is part of the JDK distribution, and it’s integrated into the JVM.
 JFR is designed to affect the performance of a running application as little as possible.

-In order to use JFR, we should activate it.
-We may achieve this in two ways:
+We can start/create a JFR recording :

 1. when starting a Java application, from the command line.
+In my case I will use Gradle to pass this arguments to the JVM/JDK
 2. passing diagnostic commands of the jcmd tool when a Java application is already running
+3. Using the JMC interface(you have to download JMC first)

 JFR doesn’t have a standalone tool.
 We use Java Mission Control (JMC), which contains a plugin that allows us to visualize the data collected by JFR.
 These tools working together form a suite for collecting low-level runtime information of a running Java program